stankovictab/mgz.nvim/README.md

 ```
 ---

-The theme is also available for [VSCode](https://github.com/stankovictab/mgz-dark-theme).
+The structure of the theme is based off of [nord.nvim](https://github.com/shaunsingh/nord.nvim).

-Made by @stankovictab.
+The MGZ theme is also available for [VSCode](https://github.com/stankovictab/mgz-dark-theme).